Saccharomyces boulardii: Medical uses

 The best-characterized "type" CBS 5926 strain is also deposited as ATCC 74012 and CNCM I-745.
 A CNCM I-1049 strain is also used; it is unclear whether it is the same as CBS 5926.

 Antibiotic-associated diarrhea

 Evidence exists for its use in the preventive treatment of antibiotic-associated diarrhea (AAD) in adults.
 Further evidence indicates its use to prevent AAD in children.

 The potential efficacy of probiotic AAD prevention is dependent on the probiotic strain(s) used and on the dosage.
 A 2015 meta-analysis of 21 randomised controlled trials (4780 participants) confirmed that S. boulardii is effective in reducing the risk of AAD in children and adults.
 Lactobacillus rhamnosus or Saccharomyces boulardii at high doses (more than 5 billion colony-forming units/day) is moderately effective (with no serious side effects) for the prevention of AAD in children and might also reduce the duration of diarrhea.

-Clostridium difficile infection
+Clostridioides difficile infection

-S. boulardii showed reduction of relapses in some specific patients with recurrent Clostridium difficile infection and may be effective for secondary prevention of C. difficile infection.
+S. boulardii showed a reduction of relapses in patients with recurrent Clostridioides difficile infection and may be effective for secondary prevention of C. difficile infection.